 Business Plan Conclusion Example

-Use this conclusion example to help you write your own conclusion, but keep in mind to make it relevant to your target audience, industry, and funding requirements:
+Use this conclusion example to help you with how to end a business plan, but keep in mind to make it relevant to your target audience, industry, and funding requirements:

 Expanding into the Seattle metro area will allow Skyridge to provide its cutting-edge technology to more people who need it.
 Purchasing the fabrication plant in Seattle allows us to produce all of our products in-house and in one location, delivering them promptly and efficiently to the northwestern region.